pbinkley/jekyll-book/sections/19-section.md

 end-up; in the tray.
 Any LC cards on the film not found in the tray are typed and inserted in their proper position.
-If an old LC card on the film agrees with a new LC card among the cards ordered, exceot for a title variance, accept the new LC entry only if the specific title variance is given on it under the note "title varies."
+If an old LC card on the film agrees with a new LC card among the cards ordered, except for a title variance, accept the new LC entry only if the specific title variance is given on it under the note "title varies."

-(2) As indicated above, it is necessary to type a card when a corresoonding card is not present in the LC order.
+(2) As indicated above, it is necessary to type a card when a corresponding card is not present in the LC order.
 If the LC card to be typed contains an old form of an entry, type it, using the form of the entry found on one of the new LC cards, which represents a work of the same author, e.g., film shows: